ansys/pyaedt/doc/source/User_guide/postprocessing.rst

 .. image:: ../Resources/sparams_w_matplotlib.jpg
   :width: 800
-  :alt: S-Parameters report created with matplotlib
+  :alt: S-Parameters report created with Matplotlib

 PyAEDT can be used to plot any kind of report available in the Electronics Desktop interface.